bgamari/ghc-wiki-import/holes.md

-# Holes
+# Goals in Agda

 One of the features of the Emacs mode for [ Agda](http://wiki.portal.chalmers.se/agda/pmwiki.php) is the ability to add goals, as a placeholder for code that is yet to be written.
-By inserting a `?` in an expression, the compiler will introduce a hole.
-After loading the file (which typechecks it), Agda gives an overview of the holes in the file and their types.
+By inserting a `?` in an expression, the compiler will introduce a goal.
+After loading the file (which typechecks it), Agda gives an overview of the goals in the file and their types.